OleSkaar/Plunder/Index/Classes/Pyromancer.md

 Cast upon ashes to determine what they were before they were burnt.
 You can see what happened in the (sum) rounds before the object caught fire. (dice) determines how old the ashes can be:

 1d: a day
-2d: a week
+2d: a month
 3d: a year
-4d: a decade
+4d: a century

 ### Unburn
 Duration: concentration up to (sum) minutes